Previous days of the hike:

 We had arrived.
 There was a dozen of us on foot.
 Everyone had space.
 But on land the first thing the crew did was they put us into a bus to drive us few hundred meters forward.
 All of a sudden it was crowded.
 Taxi.
 Mysterious Finnish man was waiting me with a key.
 He showed the accommodation and was quickly gone.
 The wife was alone keeping watch in the tower.
 Nobody really was suppose to be out right now.

 The day was coming to an end.
 The Apartment was peaceful.
 A message told that my second flight was delayed.
 I would still rest well tonight.
 The final leg of the trip was postponed.
-So now my aim was just to get to mainland Europe.
+So now I was aiming for a longer shoreline.

 People started clapping their hands.
 Neighboring buildings came to life with sounds.
 It's 7 p.m.
 New customs are forming.